-The term 'Capital Gains Tax' is explained in detail and with examples in the Real Estate edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Capital Gains Tax' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Capital Gains Tax refers to as United States’ government assessed tax on capital gains.
 To better understand this idea, you must first grasp what capital gains actually are.
 Capital gains occur as individuals sell assets at a greater price than those at which they originally purchased them, known as the cost basis.
 Besides capital gains, there can also be capital losses.
 These occur in those instances when individuals sell assets for lower prices than those at which they initially bought them.

 It is critically important to realize that Capital gains taxes only accrue at a set percentage on capital gains which are actually realized.
 This matters hugely as such gains only become realized after the owner sells the assets.
 Unrealized capital gains are those which occur as the assets in question gain in value but the owners do not sell them.
 It is up to the Internal Revenue Service to decide the rules on these capital gains taxes.
 Their rules state clearly that they may only levy such taxes on any capital gains for assets which the owner has both sold and collected.

 It is always helpful to look at a few clear examples to clearly understand an involved concept.
 For investors who buy Apple stock at $145 per share and then watch it rise to $195, they have an unrealized gain of $50 per share.
 By keeping the Apple stock shares, the IRS is unable to tax these considerable gains per share.
 Yet when investors sell said shares of stock to lock in and cash out of these $50 per share profits, they become a realized capital gain.
 This event makes them taxable.